EXP-code/EXP-docs/topics/yaml-primer.rst

 -------------------------

-For those who want to try YAML in all its forms, there's an online syntax checker called `yamllint`.
+For those who want to try YAML in all its forms, there's an online syntax checker called `YAMLlint <https://www.yamllint.com/>`_.
 It validates your text and outputs the result in various formats.
 The important part is just checking the syntax validity.
-A commonly used downloadable versions in Python can be installed with
+A commonly used downloadable version in Python can be installed with

 .. code-block:: bash

    $ python3 -m pip install --user yamllint

+.. note:: Python's `yamllint` routine is more conservative then the YAML
+	  standard

-The EXP n-body installation provides a simple EXP-specific YAML checker, `explint` implemented using the `yaml-cpp`_ library.
+The EXP n-body installation provides a simple EXP-specific YAML checker, `expyaml` implemented using the `yaml-cpp`_ library.
 This will be installed in the same directory as `exp` if you have specified `ENABLE_NBODY` in your CMake configuration (see :ref:`compile-features`).
 Since it uses the same parser as the EXP